thewca/wca-documents/edudoc/competition-templates/competition-templates.md

 7. On all templates except for the Clock covers, make all cuts on the **INNER** side of the black lines, leaving no black color visible after the cuts are done.
 On the Clock cover the cuts need to be made **THROUGH** the black lines.

+8. The Multi-Blind cube outline file has multiple pages, each of them with numbered spots for 14 cubes (two TNoodle scramble sets).
+The first page is for scrambles 1-14, the second is for 15-28, and so on, all the way up to scramble 84.
+You can print out as many of these as you require for your competition.
+Consider how many scramblers you will have, and how many cubes your competitors will be attempting.
+You can continue reusing these sheets for future competitions so as not to waste paper.

+When scrambling a Multi-Blind attempt, place each cube on the number of the scramble that was applied to it.
+Also make sure you never have two people scrambling cubes using the same sheet (remember that one of these sheets always corresponds to two TNoodle scramble sheets, since those have 7 scrambles per page).
+All of this greatly reduces the risk of applying the same scramble twice, which could result in the competitor receiving an extra, which is a big hindrance to the flow of a competition.

 ::::: {.box .warning}
 [Link to the templates folder](https://drive.google.com/drive/folders/1EVqEWSqruZ8_vEJpUmqhFUqaikzgUkkP?usp=sharing)